hrushikeshrv/ocw/CS162/lec1.md

+---
+layout: default
+title: Lecture 1 - What is an Operating System?
+parent: UCB CS 162 - Operating Systems and Systems Programming
+nav_order: 1
+---

 # Lecture 1: What is an Operating System?

 An operating system is a piece of software that provides other software